AlynMing/Flixster-31/README.md

 ### Notes
 While developing this second part of the Flixster app, I faced a couple of challenges.
-The issue that took me the longest to figure out was occured while trying to setup the Colleciton View.
-Things were not matching with what the instruction videos were showing and unexpected errors were showing.
+The issue that took me the longest to figure out occured while trying to setup the Colleciton View.
+Things were not matching with what the instruction videos were showing and unexpected errors were occured.
 After a while, I realized the cause of the issue was that one of my files had the wrong name.
-Another issue I faced was realted to the size of the posters.
+Another issue I faced was related to the size of the posters.
 I fixed this issue by changing the Estimate Size of the UIImageView from automatic to None.
 The TAs were really helpful in debugging with me.